‘American Horror Story’ Creator Ryan Murphy Talks Emotional Path For LGBT TV

 — Justin McLachlan (@justinmclachlan) March 5, 2017

-In an interview on the podcast, I Think You’re Interesting, Ryan Murphy disclosed his immense ordeal going through Hollywood burning a path for LGBT characters to take up major roles in his shows, especially in American Horror Story.
+In an interview on the podcast I Think You’re Interesting, Ryan Murphy disclosed his immense ordeal going through Hollywood burning a path for LGBT characters to take up major roles in his shows, especially in American Horror Story.

 “I didn’t dare even start off writing gay characters, but I had sort of outlandish characters in there and I would get notes literally from executives saying, ‘Can this character dress less gay?’
 Even if it was like a straight woman,” Ryan Murphy said.
 “Or, ‘The language coming out of this character’s mouth seems very flamboyant, which we think is too gay and will offend some of our viewers.
 Can you take that out?’
 And then two things happened.
 It just sort of made me mad, so I just sort of leaned into it and, you know, I wrote a bisexual character.
 I started to write about lesbianism and a lesbian character, rather.
 I had gay characters.”